AuReMe/aureme_docker/docs/aureme.rst

 +--------------------------------------------------------+-----------------------------------+

-To merge all available networks from the **networks** directory into one metabolic network, merging all data on the studied species, run this command:
+To merge all available networks in the the **annotation_based_reconstruction** directory, together with those are in the **networks** directory, and in all its subdirectories, into only one metabolic network.
+To merge all data on the studied species, run this command:

 .. code:: sh